gleam-lang/website/cheatsheets/gleam-for-php-users.md

 #### Gleam

 Gleam's custom types can be used as structs.
-At runtime, they have a tuple representation and are compatible with Erlang records.
+At runtime, they have a tuple representation and are compatible with Erlang records (or JavaScript objects).

 ```gleam
 type Person {